2019–20 Danish 2nd Divisions

-The 2019–20 Danish 2nd Divisions will be divided in two groups of twelve teams in the autumn.
-In spring there will be a promotion play-off and a relegation play-off.
-The top team of the promotion play-off group will be promoted to the 2020–21 Danish 1st Division.
+The 2019–20 Danish 2nd Divisions was divided in two groups of twelve teams in the autumn.
+In spring there was a promotion play-off and a relegation play-off.
+The top team of the promotion play-off group was promoted to the 2020–21 Danish 1st Division.

 Due to the COVID-19 pandemic the two divisions were ended after 17 games, and the clubs began a shortened promotion and relegation play-off on 13 June.
 The number of relegation spots were reduced to two.